 Tip #9: Stand up for employee needs

-Chances are, the local community isn’t the only group that needs your support.
-Competitive companies of the future are building a safety net for their employees today.
+Chances are, the local community is not the only group that needs your support.
+Competitive companies of the future are building a safety net for their employees, starting today.
 At a time when the pulling of a lever in an election booth can change a family’s entire sense of security, you should strive to create a professional environment that cares for the whole employee.

-Establish company protocols, benefits, and policies that protect your employees of every level, and that won’t disappear in an uncertain political climate.
-This takes quite a bit of a financial investment for companies, so start investing today so you can offer stronger benefits in the future.
+Establish company protocols, benefits, and policies that protect your employees of every level, and that would not disappear in an uncertain political climate.
+This can take quite a bit of a financial investment for companies, so start investing today so you can offer stronger benefits in the future.
 An investment in great maternity/paternity, healthcare, childcare, and other benefits is an investment in your employees.
+Consider to have a good touch on employee engagement.
+This can be supported via software tools like Woba.
 Consider the entirety of the person you expect to show up every day and perform their best for you.

 Tips #10: Have a core set of beliefs